-CHS has been supporting the international community of Belgian community regardless of their nationality or circumstances since 1971.
+CHS has been supporting the international community of Belgium since 1971, regardless of nationality or their circumstances .
 No-one should feel that they are alone - help is only a telephone call away.

 CHS operates a Mental Health Services Centre in Brussels, housing an international team of professional therapists who provide support for a comprehensive range of mental health issues.
 All our therapists speak English and many also work in other languages.The therapists are supported by a team of volunteers who also manage the administrative aspects of CHS, a non-profit organisation.